zbanack/gms-connect-4/README.md

 # gms-connect-4
-An engine + GUI for a _Connect 4_ game in GameMaker: Studio.
+An engine + GUI for a local two-player _Connect 4_ game in GameMaker: Studio.
 This project corresponds to a blog post tutorial, [found here](https://zackbanack.com/blog/connect4).

 ## Installation